 — Best Grate Litter Box

 The Klean Paws Indoor Grate Litter Box is considered the best grate litter box on the market for dogs today.
-One of the highlights of this potty pad is its money back guarantee deal so if you’re unsatisfied with the product, you can always return it.
+One of the highlights of this potty pad is its money-back guarantee deal so if you’re unsatisfied with the product, you can always return it.
 This high-quality grate potty allows your pet’s urine to flow underneath his paws into the pad inserted inside.
 This enables your dog’s paws to stay dry and prevents messes.
 This puppy litter box maximizes cleanliness and convenience by avoiding other cleaning accessories, such as the wet vac or mop.
 The grate system is easily attachable, just clamp it in or out to insert the pad inside.
-This prevents puppies from chewing through the pads or newspaper during teething time.
+This prevents puppies from chewing through the pads or newspapers during teething time.
 This ensures more money is saved as dogs are unable to chew through the pads.
 It is wallet-friendly as pads last longer and newspapers tend to be more budget-friendly.

 The indoor litter box by Klean Paws helps prevent spillage and accidents that many other potty pads leave behind.
 It’s perfect for small breeds, puppies, and even cats.
 The Klean Paws is an ideal indoor potty new puppies who are home and waiting for their vaccination or old cats who no longer have the capability of jumping into their boxes.
 The superior quality makes this dog potty one of Amazon’s top choices.
-One user has even found great success with their pot belly pig, claiming that all other devices showed no promise in their results until trying Klean Paws.
+One user has even found great success with their potbelly pig, claiming that all other devices showed no promise in their results until trying Klean Paws.

 4. Richell Paw Trax Mesh Training Tray